-- Keep an open box of baking soda in the back of your refrigerator and in your pantry; replace every 3 months or so.
+- Keep an open box of baking soda in the back of your refrigerator and in your pantry; replace every three months or so.

 - Pour baking soda down your garbage disposal while running warm water.

-Baking soda causes dirt and grease to dissolve in water, so it is very effective in cleaning kitchen countertops, refrigerators, and stovetops.
+Baking soda causes dirt and grease to dissolve in water, so it is very effective in cleaning numerous spots in the kitchen, including countertops, refrigerators, and stovetops.
 And sprinkled on a sponge or dishrag, baking soda forms a mildly abrasive scouring powder.

 - Use baking soda dissolved in water to clean and freshen the inside of your refrigerator.